Trains to Oxford

 Magdalen Bridge has a punting hire place, this allows up to five to travel by punt on the river and take in the sights from a different perspective.
 Prices are very reasonable but a good level of physical fitness is recommended if you plan to make a day of it!

 Fast is not always the cheapest way of making your journeys as you can find that a slower journey time will net you savings.
 A less direct route via a less busy station using a local line will be shown to you on our site if it saves you money.
 If you are in a rush you can also select the option to see the faster trains.

 Prepare to be amazed by the "finest street in England", as it was termed by American novelist Nathaniel Hawthorne.
-As you get to the High Street, you will feel like you are in the setting of an old English film, with a twist of modern shops, restaurants, cafes and hotels.
+As you get to the busiest area, you will feel like you are in the setting of an old English film, with a twist of modern shops, restaurants, cafes and hotels.
 Shopaholic or not, few can resist buying a thing or two here given the huge range of independent and often centuries old shops.
-There are a couple of bus stops along the street whether you are heading to the Carfax Tower or the Magdalen Bridge.
-If you prefer walking, you can stop at various different colleges and attractions such as Brasenose College, All Souls College, Oriel College, Merton College and the University Church of Saint Mary the Virgin, as well as a lot more.
+There are a couple of bus stops along here whether you are heading to the Carfax Tower or the Magdalen Bridge.
+If you prefer walking, you can stop at various different colleges and attractions such as Brasenose College, All Souls College, Oriel College, Merton College and the University Church of Saint Mary the Virgin, and a lot more.

 Tip 8: Check first class tickets

 Depending on demand you could sometimes find that first class tickets are comparable or even cheaper than a standard fare.
 The train companies tend to lower the price of tickets if there are not many sold so you may find that you can have the comfort of bigger seats, free tea and coffee and the service of available food and other drinks to enjoy on your journey for a comparable price.